RamziCarter/DataStructuires1/Chapter1.md

 * The danger with parallel arrays is that they are only connected in the programmers mind

 ---
+#### Common Operations of ADT
+* add / remove items
+* check if full / empty
+* count number of items
+* check if a specific item is in the adt
+* number of items
+*number of one specific item

+---

 * Interfaces
   * a shell that contains the public methods